cabrerahector/wordpress-popular-posts/readme.txt

 If you go to *wp-admin > Settings > Wordpress Popular Posts*, you'll find two buttons that should do what you need: **Clear cache** and **Clear all data**.
 The first one just wipes out what's in cache, keeping the historical data intact (All-time).
 The latter, wipes out everything from Wordpress Popular Posts data tables - even the historical data.
 Note that this **cannot be undone**.

 * *Does your plugin include any css stylesheets?*
 Yes, *but* there are no predefined styles (well, almost).
+Wordpress Popular Posts will first look into your theme's folder for the wpp.css file and use it if found so that any custom CSS styles are not overwritten, otherwise will use the one bundled with the plugin.
 It's up to you to style your most popular posts list as you like.
-You might need a hand with that if you don't know html/css, though.
+You might need a hand with that if you don't know HTML/CSS, though.

+* *Each time Wordpress Popular Posts gets updated, the stylesheet gets reset.*
+You need to copy your custom wpp.css to your theme's folder, otherwise my plugin will use the one

 * *Would you help me style my list, please?*
 For a small donation, sure why not?